mafgit/localstorage-mongo/README.md

 <!-- TODO: Add More Validations -->

 #### Options
-- `timestamps` set to `false` as default, is a boolean which must be set to true if you want the createdAt and updatedAt properties.
+- `timestamps`: set to `false` as default, is a boolean which must be set to true if you want the createdAt and updatedAt properties.
-- `id` is a boolean which must be set to `false` if you don't want to generate ids.
+- `id`: is a boolean which must be set to `false` if you don't want to generate ids.

 ## Accessing the store
 ### `Model.docs`